Simon has been involved in software development since the days of paper tape. He has developed niche software for information management.

 SimilarImages hung when processing the folder containing only the two test images, so no estimate of performance could be obtained

 This is freeware from a very enthusiastic developer based in Germany with a large number of free products.
-There is no detailed help file, but the product is dated 2018, and so is probably still under development.
 The interface is again unsophisticated, with a profusion of displays and settings that are likely to put off a naïve user.
 However, scanning is fast (< 3 minutes for 1288 images), and the scan results are displayed below:

 Results are displayed as pairs of matching files, based on a similarity threshold which can be set between 90 and 55% from the similarity dropdown above the results list.
 Other scanning options controlling detection of rotated, flipped or negative images can be set.